EPCCed/intro_to_cp2k/day1/README.md

 ```
 less slurm-500382.out
 ```
+At the end of the calculation a timing report is given indicating it has finished.

+You should also see a message that the SCF has converged.

 How many steps does it take to converge the SCF run?
 What is the total run time?
+This is printed at the top of the timing report e.g.

+CP2K

-Note that the wave function restart file `exercise1-RESTART.wfn` is also written.
+Note that the wave function restart files `exercise1-RESTART.wfn` are also written.

 ### 1.2 Changing the print level